profitviews/algorithmic-trading-london/README.md

 ## Meetup 1: Triangular Arbitrage

 * The code for Richard Hickling's talk is [here](/meetup-1-triangular-arb/talk-1-profitview/).
-The talk and podcast he mentioned are [How we set a technical direction that lasts](https://youtu.be/K24SA57rsr4) and [Acquired - RenTec](https://youtu.be/2KjW4BqNFy0?si=j_l8uIyWrYTCoZwT)
+The talk and podcast he mentioned are [How we set a technical direction that lasts](https://youtu.be/K24SA57rsr4) and [Acquired - RenTec](https://youtu.be/2KjW4BqNFy0?si=j_l8uIyWrYTCoZwT).
+Demonstrating `sqlite` in ProfitView he referred to his blog [Algo Trading with Google Sheets](https://profitview.net/blog/algo-trading-with-google-sheets).
+It's Github is [here](https://github.com/profitviews/botsheet).
 * Resources for Kum Nathan's presentation are [here](/meetup-1-triangular-arb/talk-2-tri-arb/)